gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 -Photoresistor
 *insert image of schematic

 -After trying both the servo and the photoresistors we then worked on the code.
 So what we want is to measure the amount of light coming from both sensors and then analyze the difference between both values in order to tell the motor where to turn to.
 So the logic of this is that if there is more light in the photoresistor A than in photoresistor B then the motor whould turn to the photoresistor A. Right now we just worked with 2 photoresistors but eventually we would like to put some more so we can have different angles to turn the oven to.

--This is the code we used with some comments to understand what everything is meant for.
+-This is the code we used for programming the electronics...

-*
+-For now the motor is rotating very fast so we need to change the speed of the rotation and the angle so it doesn't turn complete 180 degrees but a bit less.

 ### Build of materials
 -Servomotor FEETECH 20kg impermeable FT5323M.
 (4.8v- 6v)